deliveroo/debloater/README.md

 ## Installation

-With a recent versino of Ruby installed, run:
+With a recent version of Ruby installed, run:

     gem install debloater